Epidemic spreading under mutually independent intra- and inter-host pathogen evolution

-\begin{Frame} Together, our phase-diagram illustrates the different forces governing the spread of pathogens in the presence of mutations.
-While classically, spread is prohibited for $R_0 < 1$, here we observe a new, previously undocumented pandemic phase, in which the disease can successfully permeate despite having an initially low reproduction rate.
-The conditions for this phase require a balance between three separate time-scales:\ (i) The time for the initial outbreak $\rho(0)$ to reach near zero prevalence $\tau_r$; (ii) The time for the pathogen to evolve beyond critical fitness $\tau_c$; (iii) The time for the natural selection to \textit{lock-in} the fitter mutations $\tau_s$.
+\begin{Frame} Our phase-diagram illustrates the different forces governing the spread of pathogens in the presence of mutations.
+While spread is prohibited classically for $R_0 < 1$, here we observe a mutation-driven phase, in which the disease can successfully permeate despite having an initially low reproduction rate.
+The conditions for this phase require a balance between three separate timescales:\ (i) The time for the initial outbreak $\eta(0)$ to reach near-zero prevalence $\tau_1$; (ii) The time for the pathogen to evolve beyond critical fitness $\tau_c$; (iii) The time for the natural selection to \textit{lock-in} the fitter mutations $\tau_2$.
 Pathogens with small $R_0$, we find, can still spread provided that

-The l.h.s.\ of (\ref{Condition2}) ensures that the pathogen can reach critical fitness \textit{before} reaching zero prevalence.
-This gives rise to the first transition in Eq.\ (\ref{Boundary}), between the \textit{lethargic} and the \textit{mutated} phases.
-The r.h.s.\ of (\ref{Condition2}) is responsible for the second transition, from \textit{mutated} to \textit{volatile}.
-It ensures that fitter pathogens do not undergo additional mutation before they have time to proliferate via natural selection.
+illustrating the window of mutation-driven pandemic spread.
+The l.h.s.\ of (\ref{Condition2}) ensures that the pathogen can reach critical fitness \textit{before} reaching near-zero prevalence.
+This gives rise to the first transition of Eq.\ (\ref{Boundary}), between the \textit{infection-free} and the \textit{mutation-driven} phases.
+The r.h.s.\ of (\ref{Condition2}) is responsible for the second transition, from \textit{mutation-driven} to \textit{volatile}.
+It ensures that fitter pathogens do not undergo additional mutation before they proliferate via natural selection.
 Therefore, we observe a \textit{Goldilocks zone}, in which the mutation rate $\sigma$ is just right:\ on the one hand, enabling unfit pathogens to cross the Rubicon towards pandemicity, but on the other hand, avoiding aimless capricious mutations. \end{Frame}